HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Change: Large Station Turrets are no longer enormous.
 Don't get me wrong, big guns are fine, but it sucked to outfit a newly bought station with Large Turrets, only to launch and look like a big ball of turret-age.
 They now take the Small Station turret model, roughly the size of a Battleship cannon.
 -- Change: Halved average CM and Mine loadouts on NPCs from 20 to 10.
 CMs are useless on NPCs anyways, and I got sick of seeing myself haul in $250,000 worth of Ripper mines once and a while. =P
 -- Bugfix: SP players can no longer go through the one-way Mine Mazathon holes both ways.
--- Change: Liberty Cruiser Forward Gun now has a model, and the hardpoint position on the ship has been changed corrospondingly (it still looks the same).
+-- Change: Liberty Cruiser Forward Gun now has a model, and the hardpoint position on the ship has been changed correspondingly (it still looks the same).
 So now it won't look as odd using it on another ship.
 -- Change: Tweaked large ship turning stats.
 Battleships now turn 3/4 the speed they once did, stations 1/2.
 Smaller "large ships" (cruisers, gunboats, weapons platforms, etc.) retain the same turning values.
 -- Bugfix: If you are sniping an NPC using a VHF and it can not see you in scan range, it will enter "panic" mode and blindly cruise somewhere.
 Probably like a real human would do if they were getting shot from no-where. ;P
 -- Bugfix: Finally fixed the bug where friendly AI would not attack a Capital Ship if the Capital Ship was the only enemy present.
 This is due to the fact that, believe it or not, AI don't know how to attack any ships other than type FIGHTER or FREIGHTER.
 This means that, as a side-effect, there are now only two "Ship Type Killed" stats; Fighter/Freight Kills and Capital Kills.